denis-mludek/kaiju/README.md

 log.message = true
 ```

-Additionally, you can specify which component get logged using the component's `key`:
+Additionally, you can specify which component get logged using the component's `name`:

 ```javascript
 log.render = 'select'